kubernetes-sigs/kind/README.md

 ```

 To use kind, you will need to [install docker].
-Once you have docker running you can create a cluster with
+Once you have docker running you can create a cluster with:

 ```console
 kind create cluster
 ```

-To delete your cluster use
+To delete your cluster use:

 ```console
 kind delete cluster
 ```